nickmwangemi/devport/README.md

 #
-Before local installation, please make sure that you have Python3.6+ and pipenv running on your machine.
+Before local installation, please make sure that you have Python3.6+ and pipenv installed and running on your machine.

-In case, you require help setting up pipenv, you check out these [instructions](https://pipenv-fork.readthedocs.io/en/latest/install.html)
+In case you require help setting up pipenv, you can check out these [instructions](https://pipenv-fork.readthedocs.io/en/latest/install.html).
 ## Run Locally

 - Clone the project